ebonian/ebonian/README.md

-# Hi, I'm Tanadon :speech_balloon:
+# Hi, I'm Tanadon :wave:

 I'm an engineering student with experience in startups as a technical lead and full-stack developer.